 Lorian Hardcastle, an assistant professor specializing in health law and policy at the University of Calgary, said the reality is there are always going to be people who don’t follow rules.

-She said if you see an egregious example, like someone hosting a party with 30 people, or neighbors returning from a coronavirus hot zone who aren’t isolating, it may be worth alerting the authorities.
+She said if you see an egregious example, like someone hosting a party with 30 people, or neighbours returning from a coronavirus hot zone who aren’t isolating, it may be worth alerting the authorities.

 “They actually are a significant risk to the community,” she said.